volaradlp/validator/README.md

-# Vana Satya Proof of Contribution - Python Template
+# Volara Satya Proof of Contribution

-This repository serves as a template for creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
-It is executed on Vana's Satya Network, a group of highly confidential and secure compute nodes that can validate data without revealing its contents to the node operator.
+This repository provides proof of contribution using Satya validators for the Volara dataset on the Vana network.

 ## Overview